 President Tsai Ing-wen continued her Journey of Freedom, Democracy, and Sustainability at a reception with US Congress members on the evening of July 12 (early morning July 13 Taipei time).
 The president was grateful to the Congress members for their long-term efforts to enhance the relationship between Taiwan and the United States, as well as strong support for Taiwan's security.

 The Presidential Office welcomed news that on July 8 (US Eastern Standard Time), the US Congress was notified that the US government has approved a new arms sale package for Taiwan.

 Taipei, July 8 (CNA) Vice President Chen Chien-jen (陳建仁) on Monday called the United States an important ally of Taiwan, and he hoped the relationship between the two countries could continue to grow and get stronger.

-President Tsai Ing-wen said April 16 that Taiwan is ready, willing and able to work with the U.S. and other like-minded partners in promoting a free, open and prosperous Indo-Pacific.
+President Tsai Ing-wen said June 25 that Taiwan is committed to expanding cooperation and exchanges with the U.S. while promoting a more free and open Indo-Pacific.

 President Tsai meets Taiwan-US Policy Program delegation from Center for Strategic and International Studies